keboola/developers-docs/extend/common-interface/index.md

 All output tables from your application must be placed in this folder.
 The destination table in [Storage](https://help.keboola.com/???) is defined by the following rules (listed in order):

-- If `defaultBucket` (see [below](#default-bucket) is specified (applies only to [docker extension](/extend/docker/), the table will be uploaded to bucket whose name is created from name of the extension and name of the configuration.
+- If `defaultBucket` (see [below])(#default-bucket) is specified, it applies only to the [Docker extension](/extend/docker/).
+The table will be uploaded to a bucket whose name is created from the extension and configuration names.
-- If output mapping is specified (through the UI usually), and it's *source* matches the physical file name in `/data/out/tables` directory, the *destination* is name of the table in Storage.
-An output mapping which cannot be matched to physical file produces an error (i.e fullfiliing the outputmapping is mandatory).
+- If the output mapping is specified (through the UI usually), and its *source* matches the physical file name in `/data/out/tables` directory, the *destination* is the name of the table in Storage.
+An output mapping which cannot be matched to a physical file produces an error (i.e. fulfilling the output mapping is mandatory).
-- If a manifest [manifest file](/extend/common-interface/manifest-files/) file exists, it can specify *destination* of the table in Storage if no output mapping is present.
+- If a [manifest file](/extend/common-interface/manifest-files/) exists, it can specify *destination* of the table in Storage if no output mapping is present.
-- If none of the above options are used, the destination is defined by the name of the file (e.g. `out.c-data.my-table.csv` will create table *my-table* in bucket *out-c-data*).
+- If none of the above options are used, the destination is defined by the name of the file (e.g. `out.c-data.my-table.csv` will create a *my-table* table in the *out-c-data* bucket).
 The filename must have at least two dots.
-- If neither rule can be aplied, an error is thrown.
+- If neither rule can be applied, an error is thrown.

-Basically, manifests allow you to process files in `/data/out` folder without explicitly defining them in the output mapping.
-That allows for flexible and dynamic output mapping, where the structure is unknown at the beginning.
+Basically, manifests allow you to process files in the `/data/out` folder without explicitly being defined in the output mapping.
+That allows for a flexible and dynamic output mapping, where the structure is unknown at the beginning.
-Using filenames (e.g. `out.c-data.my-table.csv`) for output mapping is usefull in simple applications or POC applications to save implementation time.
+Using filenames (e.g. `out.c-data.my-table.csv`) for an output mapping is great for saving implementation time in simple or POC applications.
 Note that all files in the `/data/out/tables` folder will be uploaded, not only those specified in the output mapping or manifests.

-The expected CSV format is:
+The expected CSV format:

   - string enclosure `"`
   - delimiter `,`
   - no escape character

-[Manifest file](/extend/common-interface/manifest-files/) can specify a different enclosure and delimiter.
+A [manifest file](/extend/common-interface/manifest-files/) can specify a different enclosure and delimiter.

-#### Default bucket
+#### Default Bucket
-If you cannot define a bucket or want to get a bucket automatically, then request setting the `default_bucket` flag during [extension registration](/extend/registration).
+If you cannot define a bucket or want to get it automatically, request setting the `default_bucket` flag during your [extension registration](/extend/registration).

-All tables in `/data/out/tables` will then be uploaded to a bucket identified by component id (created when the extension is registered) and configuration id (created when an end-user adds new extension configuration) where the file name (minus `.csv` suffix) will be used as the table name.
-The `destination` attributes in output mapping and file manifests will be overridden.
+All tables in `/data/out/tables` will then be uploaded to a bucket identified by your component id (created upon the extension registration) and a configuration id (created when an end-user adds new extension configuration) where the file name (minus `.csv` suffix) will be used as the table name.
+The `destination` attributes in the output mapping and file manifests will be overridden.

-Note: `default_bucket` flag always requires the `config` parameter when creating a job manually using API even if the configuration `config` does not exist in Storage.
-Also note that this feature is available only for [docker extensions](/extend/docker/)
+Note: The `default_bucket` flag always requires the `config` parameter when creating a job manually using API even if the `config` configuration does not exist in Storage.
+This feature is available only for [Docker extensions](/extend/docker/).

 ### `/data/in/files`

-Files defined in the input mapping are stored in their raw form, file names are numeric and are equal to `{fileId}_{filename}` in Storage.
+Files defined in the input mapping are stored in their raw form, file names are numeric and equal to `{fileId}_{filename}` in Storage.
 All other information about the files is available in the [manifest file](/extend/common-interface/manifest-files/).